Skip to main content

 This begins with a notice to the various ministry team leaders.
 Ask them to submit their requests for financial support for the upcoming year and direct them to plan their spending in alignment with the year's vision.

-The treasurer, bookkeeper, and church accountant work together to forecast necessary expenditures (payroll, facility, etc.) and project revenue (donations, income, etc.) for the upcoming year.
+The treasurer, bookkeeper, and church accountant work together to forecast necessary expenditures (payroll, facility, etc.) and project revenue (donations, income, church grants, etc.) for the upcoming year.

 Timeline: The budget development process should begin 3 months before the end of the fiscal year.